 - Taste impairment

 If you are a diabetic, speak to your dentist about the best course of treatment for you.
 Make sure to let him or her know:

-- if you take insulin and when your last usual dose of insulin was administered
+- If you take insulin and when your last dose of insulin was administered

 Your dentist can play an important role in the early detection of oral cancer.
 Dentistry is about prevention and the dental exam is the foundation of good oral health.
 A dentist may notice subtle changes in the mouth that a patient won’t.

-The oral cancer examination performed by your dentist during a routine dental exam is fast, easy and painless – and it could save your life
+The oral cancer examination performed by your dentist during a routine dental exam is fast, easy, and painless.
+More importantly, it could save your life.

-The jaw joints and groups of muscles that let us chew, swallow, speak and yawn are known as the temporomandibular.
-When there’s a problem with how the joints and muscles work, you may have a temporomandibular disorder or TMD.
+The jaw joints and groups of muscles that allow us to chew, swallow, speak and yawn are known as the temporomandibular.
+If there’s a problem with how the joints and muscles work, you may have a temporomandibular disorder, or TMD for short.

 - Problems opening or closing your mouth.
-It may be hard to open or close your jaws all the way, or your jaws may lock open or closed.
+It may be hard to open or close your jaw all the way, or your jaw may lock open or closed.